Imagine for a moment a tree that just takes your breath away …

-While the type of lower body exercises you do is important, the most important factor in your progress is the level of mindful awareness you practice while you’re doing them.
+While the types of lower body exercises you do are important, the most important factor in your progress is the level of mindful awareness you practice while you’re doing them.

 However, not all exercises are created equal, which you’ll learn about at the end of this article …

-Moving with a mindful intent is a great way to become aware of, and gradually release; habits of rigidity (unconscious contraction), and flaccidity (unconscious collapsing) when you’re moving your body.
+Moving with a mindful intent is a great way to become aware of, and gradually release:

 To be mindful is to pay attention, and be fully present, to how you’re interacting with yourself and the world around you.